Skipp-it/44_dungeon_crawl/README.md

 # Dungeon Crawl (sprint 2)

-## Story

-Last week you created a pretty good [Roguelike](https://en.wikipedia.org/wiki/Roguelike) game.
-It already has some features but the players have no opportunity to save their games.
-It can be annoying especially when you have to leave the game aside suddenly.

-The gamer community bragging for saving functionality and some other new interesting ideas like:

-- sharing game with each other
-- maps of different sizes
-- player tracking camera movement

-The management is handing out a **prioritized list** of new user stories that should be appended to the unfinished stories from last week in your product backlog.
-Try to estimate these new stories as well, and based on the estimations pick the stories your team can finish in this sprint.

-> Using database for saving game state feature is a business critical item which overrides every other priority now!

-Let's continue this entertaining project, and make our players happier!

-## What are you going to learn?

-- Serialization of objects
-- Communicating with database
-- Writing unit tests for your classes
-- Design pattern: **Data Access Object**

 ## Tasks

 1. Create a new sprint from the existing backlog.
 Last week you had a long list of stories, a few new stories this week.